Last updated on October 31st, 2019 at 03:17 am

 We’re All In This Together

-May we all practice being earth angels for each other, discovering as we do that service is indeed joy.
+Practice being earth angels for each other, discovering as we do that service is indeed a joy.